 All students have access to electronic, book, periodical, and audio-visual resources, as well as interlibrary loan materials.
 Students also have online access to the Library catalog and several online resources.
-A librarian is available for assistance during library hours either in person, by text, or online by 'live' chat.
+A librarian is available for assistance during library hours either in person, by phone, by text, or online by 'live' chat.

 Students are responsible for all Library materials signed out in their name and may be subject to fines, damage charges, or replacement costs.
-A hold will be placed on students' accounts in the business office preventing class registration if library materials or charges are outstanding.
+A hold will be placed on students' accounts in the business office preventing class registration, transcript requests, and graduation if library materials or charges are outstanding.